-Activity and behavior varies with the species of pollinator.
+Activity and behavior vary with the species of pollinator.
 Bumble bees are active over a wide range of weather conditions and can tolerate foraging in cooler temperatures.
 Honey bee activity is determined to a great extent by weather and conditions outside the hive.
-Honey bees rarely leave the hive when the outside temperature is below
+Honey bees rarely leave the hive when the outside temperature is below 55°F (13°C).
+Flights seldom intensify until the temperature reaches 70°F (21°C).
+Wind speed in excess of 15 mph seriously impedes bee activity.
+Cool, cloudy weather and threatening storms greatly reduce honey bee flights.